 - If Macro Economics is not applied correctly, it may mislead and confuse the economists trying to find a solution to a particular problem.
 Extensive use of macroeconomic concepts can be irrelevant when analyzing a single issue.

 - Macroeconomics is based on aggregate values.
 However, when seen at a granular level, the individual’s behavior may not add to what the macroeconomic theories deduce in a broader aspect.
 When the individual data are represented in different units, it leads to conceptual and statistical complexities.
 Aggregating it becomes a cumbersome and futile effort.

 There are plenty of online resources that offer an in-depth explanation of the various aspects of macroeconomics.
-The modules are extensive, yet quite engaging.
+The modules are extensive yet entirely engaging.
 I have listed my favorite resources that would help you to learn more about Macroeconomics: